University of Florida, Ph.D., Gainesville, Florida, American History, 2013.

 Assistant Professor of History, Lees McRae College, 2013 -

-“Ghosts, Wreckers and Rotten Ties: The 1891 Train Wreck at Bostian’s Bridge” accepted for publication in Southern Cultures, forthcoming in Winter 2013 or Spring 2014.
+“Ghosts, Wreckers and Rotten Ties: The 1891 Train Wreck at Bostian’s Bridge,” Southern Cultures, forthcoming in Summer 2014.

 “Infected Rails: Yellow Fever and Southern Railroads,” Journal of Southern History, February 2013.